Mzatlin/The-D5V-2-Massacre/README.md

     -If the Player validates this match, they will finish the minigame with the radio marked as complete <br />
     -When the radio is marked as complete, the enemy AI will stop what it's currently doing and investigate the completed radio unless it's currently chasing the Player <br />

-    -Locked Doors <br />
-      -Some doors are locked and requires a key to open <br />
-      -If the player either loots a certain body, or complete 4 radio minigames, they will recieve a key to a certain door <br />
-      -Upon interaction with one of these doors, if a the correct key is found in the player's inventory, the door will open <br />

    -Dialogue <br />
     -If the Player meets certain criteria (entering a specific zone or interacting with a certain object) a dialogue box will appear, locking the player until completion <br />
     -Text will type out one key at a time from the top left-hand side of the box until the full line is typed out. <br />